Rating: *1/2

 Starring: Larissa White, Jenna McDonald, Frankie Ray

-As a life lesson, my mother taught me not to set my expectations too high on the good chance that what I am building around up here in my head will be completely different to what I'll be getting in real life, saving myself from any disappointment.
-Now this is a pretty basic and universal fact to keep in mind and I mostly take this approach to a lot of things like new meals, meeting people, jobs, books to read and, of course, films.
-But since I am human, I'm still prone to forgetting this and often a times I expected fun gory good viewings from movies like Tonight She Comes, especially if it comes with a rocking poster art and a decent-enough trailer.
+As a life lesson, my mother taught me not to set my expectations too high on the good chance that what I am building around in my head will be completely different to what I'll be getting in real life, saving myself from disappointment.
+Now, this is a pretty basic and universal fact to keep in mind and I mostly take this approach on a lot of things like new meals, meeting people, jobs, books to read and, of course, films.
+But since I am human, I'm still prone to forgetting this and often a times expect fun gory good viewings from movies like Tonight She Comes, especially if it comes with a rocking poster art and a decent-enough trailer.

 Oh, how wrong I was...for most parts.